Scalable Outdoors Autonomous Drone Flight with Visual-Inertial SLAM and Dense Submaps Built without LiDAR: Proposed approach

 where $\T{W}{S_s}$ is the latest anchor pose as estimated by OKVIS2.
-The orientation $\mbf{q}_{WS_j}^\text{ref'}$ is updated to the weighted average of $\mbf{q}_{S_sS_j}, \, s \in \{1 \dots S\}$ using the weights already computed as above by following the method from \cite{markley2007averaging} .
-We also apply the respective orientation changes to the velocities.}
+The orientation $\mbf{q}_{WS_j}^\text{ref'}$ is updated to the weighted average of $\mbf{q}_{S_sS_j}, \, s \in \{1 \dots S\}$ using the previously computed weights by following the method from \cite{markley2007averaging}.
+We also apply the respective orientation changes to the velocities.